Home | Browse Topics | Government & legal system | Activism | Protesting and organising: Fundamental rights

 Human Rights Act 1993, s 131 Case: Wall v Fairfax New Zealand Ltd [2018] NZHC

 Hate speech is a criminal offence.
-It’s defined as saying things in a public place that are threatening, abusive or insulting to any group of people in New Zealand because of their racial background.
+It’s defined as publishing or saying things in a public place that are threatening, abusive or insulting to any group of people in New Zealand because of their racial background.
 The person also has to intend to cause hate against that group of people, meaning hostility, contempt, or ridicule.

 If found guilty of this criminal offence, a person can be jailed for up to three months or fined up to $7,000.
 However, proving somebody intended to incite hatred is difficult, and the courts have said that it will only be for extreme (“egregious”) cases.

 Speech that is threatening, abusive, or insulting because of someone’s religion, sexual orientation and/or gender is not defined as “hate speech” under this legislation.
+This type of speech may be illegal under other laws like harassment law (see “Bullying, harassment, and sexual harm”) or anti-discrimination law (see: “Other protections against unfair treatment: sexual and racial harassment”).

 Did this answer your question?